mangos/mangos-svn/trunk/contrib/vmap_debugger/readme.txt

 l – (small L) Load the next block off logging data into the command queue and process the first command from the queue.
 When the end is reached a message “end reached” is display at the console.
 If you reached the you can press l again.
-Sending .gmon sets an end mark to the file.
+Sending .gm on sets an end mark to the file.
 You have to load the next logging block after each .gmon command.

 r – Reload the last command block

-mouse right click – process the next command from the queue
+mouse middle click – process the next command from the queue

 mouse left click – reprocess the last command from the queue